jcsesznegi/tickets-example/README.md

 https://www.npmjs.com/package/redux-immutable#usage
 * `react-router-redux` does not work with Immutable.js, need to use a custom reducer: https://www.npmjs.com/package/redux-immutable#using-with-react-router-redux
+* Can cause the application to run slower in some cases.

 ## With all the difficulties, is it worth using Immutable.JS?